stephenxs/SONiC/doc/pmon/mlnx-fw-update.md

     cpldupdate --dev <device_name> <file1> <file2>
     ```
     This is the default mode which will check the device type, if it supports GPIO, then it will use GPIO, otherwise will use fw.
-    The device_name is file name of the mst device, typically the file in /dev/mst/mtxxxx_pciconf0
+    The device_name is file name of the mst device, typically /dev/mst/mtxxxx_pciconf0
     The file1 and file2 are CPLD image files.
 2. Update CPLD via GPIO:
     ```